ratson/knex-upsert/README.md

 # knex-upsert

-An upsert function for knex
+An upsert function for knex.

 ## Installation